Installation of creative hoarding design for Westminster Abbey

 Information about the construction of the 13th century triforium.

-For centuries it has been a storage area in Westminster Abbey for a growing collection of statues, furniture and memorials.
-But restoration work has now begun to transform the 13th century triforium into a new public viewing and gallery area in central London.
-The £19million space will exhibit many historical objects from the church and give visitors impressive views down over its buildings.
-These plaster statues and other items are pictured being stored in the triforium awaiting removal, with the work due to be completed in 2018.
-The medieval space 70ft above Westminster Abbey will be accessible from a new stair and lift tower at the east end of the church.
+Restoration work has now begun to transform the 13th century triforium into a new public viewing and gallery area in central London.
+The £19 million space will exhibit many historical objects from the church and give visitors impressive views down over its buildings.
+The medieval space 70 ft above Westminster Abbey will be accessible from a new stair and lift tower at the east end of the church.
 This will be the abbey’s most significant addition since 1745, providing entry to what will be called The Queen’s Diamond Jubilee Galleries.